corndeladmin/DevOps-Course-Python-Intro/06_packages_and_imports.md

 - In your `main.py` file, import module1
 - Run the `main.py` file

 Note that you cannot run module1.py directly now.
 It will fail to find module2.
-This is because the import statement will search relative to the "current working directory", which is the directory of the "top level script" (main.py in this example).
-If you run the module1 file directly, your import statement would need to be `import module2` but then this would not work with main.py.
+This is because the import statement will search relative to the "current working directory", which is the directory of the "top level script" (main.py in the example).
+If you run the module1 file directly, then the current working directory is the package folder, and your import statement would need to be `import module2` but then this would not work with main.py.

-Or it's the current directory when you open the REPL.
+When you open the REPL, the "current working directory" is just the current directory.

 > It also searches other locations, which is how it will find things from the Python library or other installed packages.
 You normally won't need to worry about managing this.

-> Relative imports exist: `from . import my_module` will import a file in the same folder or `from .my_subpackage import my_module` to grab something from a subfolder.
+> Relative imports exist: `from . import my_adjacent_module` will import a file in the same folder or `from .my_subpackage import my_module` will find something in a subfolder.
 You might want relative imports *within* a package of closely related modules so that you can move it around more easily.
 But in general, stick to absolute imports.
 The "top level script" (main.py in this example) cannot use relative imports.

 ### Aliases